 Sometimes I’d end up sending the items back to get my money back (buyer’s remorse), other times I just hung up clothes or threw shoes in the closet with tags still on them.
 Total disaster.
 And then I’d get frustrated because there’d be shit everywhere that I bought and it was my own fault.

-Started Lexapro.
 When I knew I was having a mental breakdown I got my butt in to see a psychiatrist and therapist as soon as I could.
 I knew I was gonna need extra help.
 My mental breakdown felt like I was physically broken inside; like my brain was barely functioning.
-My husband actually called and made the appointment for me because I couldn’t bring myself to say the words out loud without crying.
+My husband actually called and made an appointment for me because I absolutely couldn’t.
 I knew I needed to give the antidepressant treatment a shot…again.

-Lexapro does help me mentally but I have a love/hate relationship with it because I have a really hard time with the side effects (mainly related to sexual and weight gain).
+Lexapro does help me with depression and anxiety but I have a love/hate relationship with it because I have a really hard time with the side effects (mainly related to sexual and weight gain).
 In case you’re interested, Lexapro Diary: Part 1 and Part 2 are me documenting the first 4 weeks on Lexapro.

-Gained 30 pounds.
 I know my emotional eating played a role in this as well but that coupled with taking Lexapro helped me put on 30 pounds pretty quickly.
-I’d guess maybe one pound went to my boobs (which I’m thankful for, ha!) but the rest is right around the middle or sitting on my hips.
+I’d guess maybe one pound went to my boobs (which I’m thankful for, ha.) but the rest is right around the middle or sitting on my hips.